 In the twenty-first century, God has graciously been drawing thousands of Muslims to Himself during the month of Ramadan.
 In fact, more Muslims are becoming followers of Jesus in this century than at any other time.
-This phenomenon led David Garrison to do some research, and he shared some of his findings in an opinion piece in Newsweek titled “Why More Muslims are Turning to Jesus.”
+This phenomenon led David Garrison to do some research.
+He shared some of his findings in an opinion piece in Newsweek titled “Why More Muslims are Turning to Jesus.”

 Garrison’s article called attention to reports describing large-scale conversions of Muslims declaring their faith in Jesus towards the end of 2010.
-These reports persuaded Garrison to give the next three years to traveling a quarter of a million miles from the coastal countries of West Africa to Indonesia to study this phenomenon.
+These reports persuaded Garrison to give the next three years to travel a quarter of a million miles.
+He traveled from the coastal countries of West Africa to Indonesia to study this phenomenon.
 His conclusion was that there was no doubt that this historically unprecedented Muslim movement to Christ was a reality.
 Garrison’s next question was why?

 There was no single factor to explain these movements.
 In fact, Garrison described it as a “melange of factors producing the climate ripe for large-scale and widespread conversions.”
 Garrison believed that increased prayer for Muslims was one of the key factors he could not ignore, even though this facet did not fit his empirical research.
 To explain, Garrison stated “Yes, I know this may seem unempirical, and yet I could not deny the uncanny coincidence between the twenty-five-year history of a global prayer movement for Muslims called ‘30 Days of Prayer for the Muslim World.’”

-My prayer is that you would join this movement and encourage your church, your friends, and your family to join this greater work for the glory of Christ among the nations.
+My prayer is that you would join this movement.
+Encourage your church, your friends, and your family to join in.
+This is for the glory of Christ among the nations.